amoh-godwin/Articulae/mds/property_how_when_when_not.md

 print(reporter.progress)
 ```

-In the code above, the property will only be set if the value is from 1 to 100.
+In the code above, we make sure the property will only be set if the value is from 1 to 100.

 ### Make a property readonly

-You can make a property readonly, you can prevent its value from being changed.
-However you can still set it privately.
+You can make a property readonly, you can prevent its value from being changed. *However you can still set it privately*.

 Here we create a method update_progress, that we use to update the value of the property.